zabbasi/website/content/docs/components/jupyter.md

  kubectl apply --namespace=<your desired namespace> -f -
 ```

-Alternatively, if you would like to leverage GCP services and kubeflow fairing functionality using your account you can  manually create
+Alternatively, if you would like to leverage GCP services and Kubeflow Fairing functionality using your account you can  manually create
 them in your namespace as follows:
-* Create a GCP service account:
+* Create a GCP service account with your desired role (to use Kubeflow Fairing, choose roles/editor):
 ```
 export PROJECT_ID=<your-project-id>
 export SA_NAME=<your-sa-name>